Getting Started on Slack

 If you want, you can customize your sidebar colors (this is helpful for when you are part of multiple Slack teams).
 Do this by visiting your preferences in the main dropdown on the "Service Design" Slack channel name in the sidebar.

-Our Slack channels can change daily, as we enable letting members of the community create channels.
-That said, our community is careful about our channels.
 When you join, you will be automatically added to several channels.
 You can easily leave a channel if you are not interested in "watching" it.

 To discover new channels, from the sidebar click directly on "Channels" to browse and search for channels.